s-nlp/inappropriate-sensitive-topics/Inappropriateness_sensitive_topics_1.0/sensitive_topics/README.md

 - ``Sensitive_inference.ipynb`` -- running of the pre-trained model
 - ``target_vaiables_id2topic_dict.json`` -- a convenience file for running predictions by the pre-trained model.
 It contains the mapping from ids assigned by the model to the labels.

-The pre-trained model trained on this data can be downloaded [here](https://drive.google.com/file/d/1u_g7CSJPYUHuRc6CaoLn1tKhJ6t8kQxF/view?usp=sharing).
+The model trained on this data can be downloaded [here](https://drive.google.com/file/d/1u_g7CSJPYUHuRc6CaoLn1tKhJ6t8kQxF/view?usp=sharing).
 The ``Sensitive_inference.ipynb`` notebook contains the code for downloading the model.